This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 The Premium plan is geared toward people who want more preventative care.

-- Outpatient mental health care
+- Mental health care (including apps)

-Coverage Limits with Genki Resident
+Coverage Limits with Genki Native

 However, there are some benefits that are not completely covered.
 For example, if you need dentures as a result of an accident, Genki will cover 50% of the cost.

-What is NOT Covered with Genki Resident
+What is NOT Covered with Genki Native

 Of course, no travel insurance policy covers everything.